rpdelaney/l4d2-tourney-rules/rules.md

 ### 5.2 Scheduling deadline

 Schedule your matches promptly.
 Begin negotiating the schedule early;
-delinquent scheduling will result in a double forfeit.
+delinquent scheduling will result in a forfeit.

 ### 5.3 Scheduling duties